-The upper station is a powder coated, welded aluminum frame that is attached topside of the hardtop.
-It is equipped with an upper control station that provides full control of the boat from the upper helm and a sunshade.
-A ladder built into both sides of the hardtop frame provides access to the upper station.
+The full upper station is a powder coated, welded aluminum frame that is also attached topside of the hardtop.
+It is equipped with a larger second control station that provides full control of the boat from the upper helm and a sunshade.
+A hinged access panel on the underside of the helm provides access to service helm equipment and electrical circuits on either station.